 Updated January 2018

 Hungary’s minorities, particularly its Roma and Jewish populations, have long suffered discrimination, hate speech and even targeted violence.
 These problems have showed little sign of abating in the context of a deepening economic crisis, rising unemployment and growing nationalism that has seen the country’s politics shift sharply towards the right.
+Under Viktor Orbán, Prime Minister of Hungary since 2010, the political climate has become increasingly authoritarian, with civil society, media and human rights activism severely constrained.

 The Roma community in Hungary, by far the largest minority ethnic community in the country, continues to suffer profound social and economic marginalization, including higher levels of poverty and unemployment, and is also a prime target of ethnically motivated attacks.
 Hungary’s Roma have been scapegoated and demonized in right-wing discourse.
 In particular, anti-Roma rhetoric has been used by the ultra-nationalist Jobbik party in campaigning for national and European parliamentary elections, but has also been adopted by mainstream political organizations such as the ruling Fidesz party.

-Since then, the onset of the European refugee crisis has hardened xenophobic attitudes towards refugees and migrants, encouraged by the extremist rhetoric from Jobbik as well as the government itself.
+The onset of the European refugee crisis has also hardened xenophobic attitudes towards refugees and migrants, encouraged by the extremist rhetoric from Jobbik as well as the government itself.
 A national referendum, initiated the government, was held in October 2016 concerning the EU relocation plan requiring Hungary to accept 1,294 asylum seekers.
 Though voter turnout was too low for the results of the referendum to be validated, a very large majority – 98 per cent of those who voted – opted for the rejection of the EU´s quotas.
 The government’s anti-refugee rhetoric has been amplified by pro-government media outlets that have repeatedly depicted asylum seekers as criminals or terrorists.
 This has taken place against a heightened climate of government repression of political opposition and dissent.

 Many Hungarian and international civil society organizations expressed their concern about new changes in the country´s asylum and migration laws, which were adopted in March 2017.
 The amendments would allow for the automatic detention of asylum seekers in transit zones and summary removal to the Serbian border without allowing them access to the Hungarian asylum procedure.

 Most recently, the government issued a draft law which will target foreign-funded civil society organizations in the country, on the pretext that even limited amounts of overseas funding to NGOs would undermine Hungary´s sovereignty and promote ‘illegal’ immigration.
 However, the law threatens the future operation of international, regional and national human rights organizations, and thus would weaken minority rights protection as well.
 It is widely interpreted as a move by the government to stifle political opposition and criticism from human rights groups.
 The parliament approved the law in June 2017, despite vigorous public protests.
+This was followed by a law, approved by parliament in June 2018 and put into place from July 2018, that besides preventing refugees and migrants from seeking asylum in Hungary also makes it a criminal offense to provide support to these groups – a move that effectively outlaws solidarity.

 Hungary is bordered by Slovakia to the north, Romania and Ukraine to the east, Austria and Slovenia to the west, and Croatia and Serbia to the south.
 The eastern part of Hungary consists mainly of open plain; west of the Danube the countryside is hillier.